momibun926/redmine_issue_evm/README.md

 # Earned Value Management (EVM) Calculation Plugin
 This plugin provides the function of calculating evm of projects .
 EVM can help you to track your project progress and its status and to forecast the future performance of the project.

-When calculating EVM, the following figures will be used
-* start date
-* due date
-* estimated time (If you set it as 0, you will not get PV)
-* spent time

 #### Main features
 *	Calculate EVM